qkzk/fm/development.md

 - [ ] creates $ENV{HOME} folders everywhere
 - [ ] when opening a file with rifle opener into nvim and closing, the terminal hangs
 - [ ] moving with Goto (alt+g) to a folder with space (?) crashes
-- [ ] vertical resize to a smaller window : files expand to the last line and message are overwritten

 ## Won't do